 top of page

-Tiffany-Ashton Gatsby (they/them) is a queercrip, genderfluid person of Ashkenazi descent living with multiple disabilities including Complex PTSD and Multiple Sclerosis.
+Tiffany-Ashton Gatsby (they/them) is a QueerCrip, genderfluid person of Ashkenazi Jewish descent, who identifies as disabled, chronically ill, neurodivergent, and mad.
+They have multiple disabilities, including Complex PTSD, POTS, and Multiple Sclerosis.
 Originally from California, they've lived in the Seattle area since 2002.
-They are a doctoral student at the University of Washington studying Sociocultural Anthropology, specializing in Medical Anthropology.
-They are also pursuing graduate certificates in Disability Studies and Queer and Sexuality Studies.
-As an artist, advocate, activist, and trauma survivor, Tiffany-Ashton focuses on representing issues faced by the queercrip community.
+They are a doctoral student at the University of Washington in Sociocultural Anthropology while pursuing a graduate certificate in Disability Studies and training as a psychedelic doula.
+As an artist, advocate, activist, and trauma survivor, Tiffany-Ashton focuses on many of the multifaceted issues of the QueerCrip community, including academic ableism, depending on their spoon count that day!

-They are active in the disabled and LGBTQ communities and have volunteered for several organizations including the National MS Society, Seattle Dyke March, Human Rights Commission, and Crip Riot.
+They are active in the disabled and LGBTQ communities and have volunteered for several organizations, including the National MS Society, Seattle Dyke March, Human Rights Commission, and Crip Riot.
 They also participated in the First Descents adventure healing pilot program for young adults with MS, featured on CNN Heroes.
+Currently, Tiffany-Ashton is focusing on accessible wayfinding on the University of Washington Seattle campus in a project they created called Pathways for All Huskies (PAH), as well as chairing the QueerCrip Research Collective (QCRC), an interdisciplinary graduate research cluster supporting QueerCrip graduate students find community support and resources through grad school.
+They have also worked with UW Study Abroad and Global Engagement to encourage students with disabilities to study abroad.

 Interests